Heaton Park: Heaton Hall

 The hall has been a Grade I Listed Building since 1952 and has been called "the finest house of its period in Lancashire".
 It is built of sandstone and stuccoed brick, in a traditional Palladian design with the entrance on the north side and the facade on the south.
 The landscaping was designed to make the most of the uninterrupted views of the rolling hills across to the Pennines.
 A feature of this was the ha-ha, used to keep the grazing animals, so important to the landscaping, away from the formal lawns, with a barrier that was all-but invisible from the house.

 The state rooms include the Library, the Music Room, Dining Room and upstairs, a rather rare Etruscan Room.
 The rooms of the hall were exquisitely finished by the finest artists and craftsmen of the period, with most of the furnishings and mahogany doors being made by Gillow's of Lancashire.
 Most of the decorative paintings, the Pompeiian Cupola Room and the case for the 18th century chamber organ built by Samuel Green in 1790, were the work of Italian artist, Biagio Rebecca.
 The organ fills one wall of the Music Room.
 The ornate plasterwork was created by the firm of Joseph Rose II of York.

 There are 13 rooms occasionally open to the public in the central core and east wing.
 Manchester City Galleries restored the decorative detail in the 1980s and early 1990s.
 The ground floor rooms on the north east front have been converted to an expansive space that houses temporary exhibitions.
 The first floor rooms include the Cupola which was originally Lady Egerton's dressing room.
 The room was styled in the 1770s "Pompeiian" style with mirrored walls and a domed ceiling — there are only three such rooms left in Britain.

 The library was remodelled by Lewis Wyatt in the 1820s.
 Heaton Hall's collections are managed by Manchester Galleries.
 The hall is currently (February 2017) listed on Historic England's Heritage at Risk register.

 Landmarks and features

 Temple

-Designed by James Wyatt in 1800 for the First Earl, the ornamental temple is a simple, small rotunda of Tuscan columns with a domed roof and lantern.
+Designed by James Wyatt in 1800 for Thomas Egerton, 1st Earl of Wilton, the ornamental temple is a simple, small rotunda of Tuscan columns with a domed roof and lantern.
 This Grade II listed building stands on the highest point of the city of Manchester giving views across the golf course, which was originally the deer park.
 It has its own fireplace and is thought to have been used as an observatory by the Earl who is known to have owned a telescope bought from Dollond's of London.
 The cost of the telescope was £18.5s.0d (£18.25) – the same amount earned in a year by the Earl's under-butler.
 The temple has recently been enclosed by a stone balustrade and gravelled path and is used as a summer studio for artists, and for astronomy sessions.